microsoft/TypeScript-wiki/FAQ.md

 ## Commandline Behavior

-## `tsconfig.json` Behavior

-### Why does a file in `exclude` list is still picked up by the compiler

-`tsconfig.json` turns a folder into a “project”.
-Without specifying any `“exclude”` or `“files”` entries, all files in the folder containing the `tsconfig.json` and all its sub-directories are included in your compilation.

-If you want to exclude some of the files use `“exclude”`, if you would rather specify all the files instead of letting the compiler look them up, use `“files”`.

-That was `tsconfig.json` automatic inclusion.
-There is a different issue, which is module resolution.
-By module resolution, I mean the compiler trying to understand what `ns` means in an import statement like: `import * ns from “mod”`.
-To do so, the compiler needs the definition of a module, this could be a .ts file for your own code, or a .d.ts for an imported definition files. if the file was found, it will be included regardless if it was excluded in the previous steps.

-So to exclude a file from the compilation, you need to exclude and all **all** files that has an `import` or `/// <reference path="..." />` directives to it.

-### How can I specify an `include`?

-There is no way now to indicate an `“include”` to a file outside the current folder in the `tsconfig.json` (tracked by [#1927](https://github.com/Microsoft/TypeScript/issues/1927)).
-You can achieve the same result by either: 1.
-Using a `“files”` list, or 2.
-Adding a `/// <reference path="..." />` directive in one of the files in your directory.

 ### Why did adding an `import` or `export` modifier break my program?

 > I wrote a program: